protesilaos/my-website/_pages/emacs/emacs.md

     + GitLab: <https://gitlab.com/protesilaos/cursory>
 + Mailing list: <https://lists.sr.ht/~protesilaos/cursory>

+## The official Emacs TUTORIAL in Greek

+I am the author and maintainer of the `TUTORIAL.el_GR` file that is part of Emacs 29 (current development target) since 2022-05-08.
+You can find it in the Emacs source code inside the `etc/tutorials/` directory.
+If you report a bug about it with `M-x report-emacs-bug`, consider adding me in carbon copy (Cc).
+The `etc/tutorials/TUTORIAL.translators` file mentions the email address you should use.

 ## Iosevka Comfy

 This is not an "Emacs package" per se though I use it full time in my